mattiasduerrmeier/logiops/README.md

 ## Building

-This project requires a C++14 compiler, cmake, libevdev, libudev, DBus 1.0, GLib 2.0, and libconfig
+This project requires a C++14 compiler, cmake, libevdev, libudev, libdbus-c++, and libconfig

 To build this project, run: